SumanthRH/learnings/ray/learnings.md

 - *Object* - An application value.
 These are values that are returned by a task or created through `ray.put`.
 Objects are immutable!
     - Ray also doesn't handle deduplication.
 More on this later.
 - *Actor* - a stateful worker process (an instance of a `@ray.remote` class).
 Actor tasks must be submitted with a handle, or a Python reference to a specific instance of an actor, and can modify the actor’s internal state during execution.
+    - An actor is still just another worker process!
 - Driver - The program root, or the “main” program.
 This is the code that runs `ray.init()`
     - TODO: What about a multi-node setup?
 I'm guessing ray.init is run only by the head node?
 - Job - The collection of tasks, objects, and actors originating (recursively) from the same driver, and their runtime environment.
 There is a 1:1 mapping between drivers and jobs.